 Tavaga is everything you need to start saving for your goals, stay on track, and achieve them in time.

-One must divide between all these asset classes w.r.t. different requirements i.e. stocks are used to increase wealth through high risk high returns, bonds/debt instruments are used to get a defined/fixed return; and money market instruments are used mainly to fulfil immediate liquidity needs but may still give a low return on the money invested.
+One must divide between all these asset classes w.r.t. different requirements i.e. stocks are used to increase wealth through high-risk high returns, bonds/debt instruments are used to get a defined/fixed return; and money market instruments are used mainly to fulfill immediate liquidity needs but may still give a low return on the money invested.